The Greatest Guide To Dry Tortugas, Florida

 About Dry Tortugas

 In 1825, a lighthouse was built on Garden Key because of the danger of the reefs.
 In this way, sailors could bypass dangerous places and, with the help of a beacon, direct them to a safe place.
-Due to the high number of shipwrecks, Dry Tortugas has one of the highest numbers of wrecks in America.
-Thanks to these dangerous reefs around Tortugas, the US government created a harbor considered an essential strategic object, Fort Jefferson.
+Due to the high number of shipwrecks, Dry Tortugas has one of the highest wrecks in America.
+Thanks to these dangerous reefs around Tortugas, the US government created a harbor that was considered an essential strategic object, Fort Jefferson.
 The Fort’s construction began in 1846 and was never completed.
 But this does not stop thousands of tourists from visiting it every year.
 Nowadays, reefs no longer carry such a danger because we have technologies that allow us to safely overcome the path and see all the islands of Dry Tortugas.

 What Is So Great About Dry Tortugas?